Tuition and Financial Aid

 |MA in Clinical Psychology with an Emphasis in Marriage and Family Therapy||$1,495|

 Financial aid, including loans and scholarships, is offered to assist with funding of the program.
-Most Pepperdine University GSEP students receive federal student loans.
+Most Pepperdine University GSEP students apply for federal student aid.
 Private education loans are also available to students who require additional financial assistance.
 Students are encouraged to seek outside scholarship funding as well.
 Please note that some awards require that specific criteria be met for consideration.
 The total aid awarded in loans and scholarships may not exceed a student's total Cost of Attendance.

 Please view our information regarding the following topics: